-- Small business awards -- R41, R42, R43, R44
+Small business awards

-- Be an individual from a racial or ethnic group that the grantee institution has determined to be underrepresented, OR
+- Be an individual from a racial or ethnic group that the grantee institution has determined to be underrepresented; OR

-- Be an individual with a disability that substantially limits one or more major life activities, OR
+- Be an individual with a disability that substantially limits one or more major life activities; OR,

 The re-entry candidate must:

-- Have a doctoral degree and have had a postdoctoral or faculty position when he or she left active research.
-The program is not intended to support additional graduate training and is not intended to support career changes from non-research to research careers for individuals without prior research training.
+- The Re-entry Supplement Program is not intended to support additional graduate training, and it is not intended to support career changes from non-research to research careers for individuals without prior research training.

 - Be in complete or partial hiatus from research activities for a period of at least one year and no more than eight years due to a qualifying interruption.
-A candidate may not be currently engaged in full-time paid research activities.
+A candidate may not currently be engaged in full-time paid research activities.

-For a diversity supplement, what documentation of racial, ethnic, disability, or disadvantaged status is required?
+For a Diversity Supplement, what documentation of racial, ethnic, disability, or disadvantaged status is required?